tk0987/3D-heat-transport/README.md

 # 3D-heat-transport

-this sim ll give you idealised heatflof between two arbitrart surfaces, with one of them one is steady.
+this sim ll give you idealised heatflow between two arbitrary surfaces, one of them one is steady.

-just a numbers in time.
+just a numbers in time. or in iterations.

 task done (?)